 For the sake of not being too biased, there are some downsides to paper models, although in my humble opinion they are small and easily offset by the advantages.
 I guess I am too biased, but I guess that was to be expected.

 Paper is succeptible to moisture.
 Spill a drink over plastic minis and they should be fine (depending on your choice of poison), whereas paper will get soaked and warp at best, and outright dissolve at worst.
 The per-unit cost makes them easy to replace, though.

 This one applies mostly to 3d scenery.
 They can get deformed and even flattened when stored incorrectly, and the paper can not only kink but also tear.
 Again, you can easily print and make new ones when you are working with paper.
 And you can mess up plastic pieces by storing them the wrong way, too.

 And in the spirit of full disclosure, we have used the cheapest of glue-sticks for out minis and models.
 It continues to work fine for minis, but some of the 3d pieces have come apart – 5 to 8 years after they were glued.
 Just putting it out there.

 Bonus: Get your own Minis!

-There are a number of artists out there that are really good at drawing paper miniatures, and who take requests.
-It might cost you as a comission, but this way, you can get a great looking, custom paper miniature to use for your character in any adventure to come.
+There are a number of artists out there that are really good at drawing paper miniatures – check out the list under Paper Minis.
+What’s more, some take requests!
+It might cost you as a commission, but this way, you can get a great looking, custom paper miniature to use for your character in any adventure to come.
 While this may not be for you, it is definitely something fairly unique.

-On a side note, there is a site that offers 3D printed miniatures made to your custom specifications (and it is fun to play around with the model generator on HeroForge.com either way), but the advantages of paper still apply.
+(On a side note, there are sites and artists that offers 3D printable miniatures made to your custom specifications, but the advantages of paper still apply.)

 And as always, remember to Be Inspired!